Rob Lowe: 1999–2009: The West Wing and acclaim

-He played Sam Seaborn in the television series The West Wing from 1999 to 2003 (and briefly in 2006).
+Lowe played Young Number Two in Austin Powers: The Spy Who Shagged Me (1999), and reprised his role in Austin Powers in Goldmember (2002).
+He starred as Sam Seaborn in the television series The West Wing from 1999 to 2003 (and briefly in 2006).
 His performance in the show garnered Lowe a Primetime Emmy Award nomination and two Golden Globe nominations for Best Actor in a Drama Series.
 Lowe was drawn to the role because of his personal love of politics, and his longstanding friendship with Martin Sheen, who was cast as President Josiah Bartlet.

 When the show premiered, Lowe was considered the lead, and the pilot centered on his character.
 But as other members of the cast —including Allison Janney, Richard Schiff, Janel Moloney, Dulé Hill, John Spencer, Bradley Whitford, Martin Sheen (who was initially scripted as a small role), and Stockard Channing (whose First Lady was initially scripted as a guest role)— grew more popular, Lowe's character no longer served as the show's main focus.
 Lowe and series creator Aaron Sorkin soon found themselves at odds over the network's meddling with the show, most notably the network demanding changes in Lowe's character.
 Eventually, Lowe left the series, not long before Sorkin and director/executive producer Thomas Schlamme resigned over a dispute with NBC.